 The corporate world while rewarding and exciting simply wasn't one for me.
 My brother Keegan and I had started 3-4 smaller ventures prior to creating Blue Pack Marketing; 2 of which were very successful so we knew we worked well together.

 So when we decided we were going to double down on this “online selling” thing; I did what any normal guy would do……I went home and told my pregnant wife, in our brand new home that I was quitting my job to sell stuff online with my brother.
+Little did she know at the time that we'd soon be Teespring millionaires.

-She supported me the whole way; and we have never looked back.
+She supported me the whole way, and we have never looked back.

 Q. How often do you launch new products?